google/WebFundamentals/src/content/en/progressive-web-apps/checklist.md

       <td><b>To Test</b></td>
       <td>
         Visit the site and find the push notifications opt in flow.
-Ensure that if you dismiss or decline to turn on push notifications that the site does not re-prompt in the same way within the same session.
+Ensure that if you dismiss to turn on push notifications that the site does not re-prompt in the same way within the same session.
       </td>
     </tr>